 Because wind played the biggest role in laying and piling the sediments we live on, its effects are most visible.
 The evidence is in supersonic shock waves imprinted on the land.
 Once you start recognizing the characteristics of wind-formed topography, it becomes impossible to ignore.

 To identify wind direction, look at mountains.
 Mountains (not volcanoes) are all essentially wind blown dunes.
 With exceptions for shifting wind conditions, a mountain’s shape will show a windward and leeward side like a dune.
 The leeward side is generally steep and slab sided, and the windward side dips at shallower slope.

 The windward side actually portrays the shape of the wind itself, as pressure waves undulate across movable sands and mold them.
-The interface between wind and sand is created by the motions of the wind.

 Dust laden supersonic winds deposit their heavy cargo where the crease in the wind forms.
 A tetrahedron-shaped zone of rarefaction (low pressure) develops at the root of the standing wave, called a “separation bubble”.
 Wind-born dust collects in this bubble as the wind deflects upward with the shock wave.

 As material deposits in the separation bubble, it forms a new barrier to deflect the wind, which moves the standing shock reflection backwards, into the wind.
 The separation bubble migrates into the wind with the shock wave, causing new dust to overlay the old in layers that stack into the direction of the wind.